 Most states have laws that give you the right to terminate your sales contract within a set period of time based on your review of the resale package but it is often only three to five days.
 Your responsibility is to obtain the package, review the documents carefully, and then make your decision based on all of these factors.

 For most people, a real estate purchase is the largest investment of their lifetime.
+Choosing the right condo complex is a big decision.
 Whether you are buying a condo to rent out as a vacation rental investment or moving in as your personal residence, its important to make sure that you are making a sound investment.
 Reviewing the condo docs for your association is a critical step.